I want to know with whom Jamie Gurellic has pictures of with a goat.

 Telling, I mean, telling Dingy Harry to go to hell, wanting some money to help create a Senate majority.

-He's just gonna, he's just gonna rule by uh by decree.
+He's just going to rule by decree.

 All right, Joe Biden.